18F/handbook/_pages/policies/travel-and-leave-policies/travel-guide-2-secure-approvals.md

 #### What if I am traveling to or returning from a location other than my home location?

+If you were previously scheduled to be on leave or telework at the other location*, the full cost of travel from or to that location can be approved at the discretion of your authorizing official.
+Ensure that there is language in the email that reflects your itinerary.

+If you'd like to schedule personal travel that's incidental to your work trip (i.e. planned after the work trip), after your official work itinerary has been approved in Concur, you can give AdTrav a call at (877) 472-6716 and request that your itinerary be changed, with you covering any difference in cost that may arise.

+*Note that while GSA travel policy doesn't explicitly forbid being approved to travel from a foreign location, [travel to or from foreign locations](/#international-travel) must be requested in Event Tracker for GSA Administrator approval at least 7 weeks in advance, amking approval in these circumstances extremely unlikely.

+#### International travel

+All official international travel taken by GSA employees, regardless of funding source, also requires Salesforce event approval.
+Please reach out to michael.proul@gsa.gov at least 7 weeks in advance in order to coordinate this.

 #### How should I estimate my expenses

 In the case of individual or small group travel, you may estimate your expenses based on the total amount of your authorization in Concur, plus an reasonable allowance for any additional expenses such as taxis, parking, and baggage fees.

-For larger group travel, it is recommended to use this [travel expenses estimator template]() which automatically calculates most airfare and per diems.
+For larger group travel, it is recommended to use this [travel expenses estimator template](https://docs.google.com/spreadsheets/d/1uJaGMXJOwURruaPdV7PU5B7Q22_iyF8Q2Gk2uamDG8Y/edit#gid=0) which automatically calculates most airfare and per diems.

 ### Email templates